Can You See Who is Healthy?

 • Jimmy Choo: €380 Million unrealised potential, connected to poor customer service, high prices relative to perceived value, defective products, and delivery/repair issues.

 Furthermore, the analysis revealed minimal customer overlap between the brands, challenging assumptions about easy cross-selling synergies.
-Standard due diligence wouldn't typically expose the depth of these customer sentiment issues or quantify their direct financial impact in this way.
-Acquiring brands with significant underlying problems, without a clear plan to address the root causes identified by the diagnostic score, introduces considerable unseen financial strain and operational risk.
-This could jeopardise the entire group's health rather than strengthening it
+Standard due diligence wouldn't typically expose the depth of these customer sentiment issues.
+Nor would it quantify their direct financial impact in this way.
+This leaves potential acquirers blind to significant integration challenges and value traps.

 6. From Diagnosis to Treatment: Addressing Root Causes for Sustainable Futures

-• Or, as is the case in most cases, a combination thereof.
+Or, as is the case in most cases, a combination thereof.

+Advanced diagnostics like the Brand Efficiency Score provide leadership with a clear view of the road ahead.
+They offer a roadmap to target interventions precisely.
+These interventions should focus where they will unlock the most value.
 Ultimately, striving for organisational health means looking beyond surface stability.
-It requires embracing a diagnostic mindset borrowing from the principles of human homeostasis – including the critical understanding that sometimes, an organisation’s baseline itself must be reset.
+It requires embracing a diagnostic mindset borrowing from the principles of human homeostasis - including the critical understanding that sometimes, an organisation's baseline itself must be reset.
 But only if you can see why.
-By identifying and recalibrating suboptimal operational equilibria, leaders can move beyond mere symptom management towards fostering truly resilient, adaptive, and optimally performing organisations capable of weathering challenges and preventing collapse.

 7. Conclusion: Cultivating Organisational Well-being